darktable-org/darktable-tests/README.md

 2. Start darktable, open one test image (or add a new one if needed)

 3. Do a dev using whatever module
+   (please make sure you are using lanczos3 for the pixel interpolator and
+     bicubic for warp interpolator in your preferences)

 4. Copy the resulting .xmp into <nnnn>-<meaningful name>